kmac5/QuickDiff/README.md

 * 'Toggle On Top' allows the user to toggle the window's 'Stay on top' behavior when needed.
 The default state is 'on'.

-* 'Diff' launches gvim with the current diff.
+* 'Diff' launches gvim with the current selected files.
 Assumes gvim is in your system PATH.

 Should be cross-platform but so far only tested on Windows 10.